 Thank you for coming back and letting me know how everything went over!
 Cheers!

-Wow, this is a clever way to serve Gnocchi, Cheyanne.
+Wow, this is a clever way to serve Gnocchi!
 One pan dishes are my favorite and you are a master at the one pan recipes.
-Looking forward to trying this.
-Have a great weekend!
+Everyone loved this – thank you!

 Comfort food is everything right now!
 I’m not even in a hurry for spring because I love being all cozy and snug with my favorite comfort foods.
 These gnocchi look wonderful and so flavorful.
 A brilliant method of cooking them!